neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 Subject and session project directories can be made using the function make_sub_dir().
 This function accepts a subject name (or list of subject names), with optional session name and data type inputs.
-If no session or data type name is provided, an empty subject folder will be made at the top folder level.
+If no session or data type name is provided, an empty subject directory will be made at the top directory level.

 The full paths of all created directories are logged (see "Logging" below).